paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-039-united-states-trustees.md

 (10) fines imposed under section 110(l) of title 11, United States Code.

-**(c)** Amounts in the Fund which are not currently needed for the purposes specified in subsection (a) shall be kept on deposit or invested in obligations of, or guaranteed by, the United States.
+**(c)** Amounts in the Fund which are not currently needed for the purposes specified in subsections (a) and (f) shall be kept on deposit or invested in obligations of, or guaranteed by, the United States.

 **(d)** The Attorney General shall transmit to the Congress, not later than 120 days after the end of each fiscal year, a detailed report on the amounts deposited in the Fund and a description of expenditures made under this section.